carbon-language/carbon-lang/llvm/docs/CommandGuide/lit.rst

 .. option:: --show-suites

- List the discovered test suites as part of the standard output.
+ List the discovered test suites and exit.

+.. option:: --show-tests

+ List all of the the discovered tests and exit.

 EXIT STATUS
 -----------